Sunspot Solar Observatory: Visitor Center

-The Sunspot Astronomy and Visitor Center provides an interactive astronomical experience through activities, displays, and informational exhibits.
-The Center is operated by New Mexico State University through support from the state of New Mexico and provides guided tours of the site and the telescope for the public on Saturday and Sunday.
-Self-guided tours are available during other times.
-The Visitor Center contains exhibits from the Dunn Solar Telescope, the Apache Point Observatory, and the Lincoln National Forest.
+The Sunspot Visitor Center is closed to the public as noted elsewhere.
+The Sunspot Astronomy and Visitor Center provided an interactive astronomical experience through activities, displays, and informational exhibits.
+The Center was operated by New Mexico State University through support from the state of New Mexico and provided guided tours of the site and the telescope for the public on Saturday and Sunday.
+Self-guided tours were available during other times.
+The Visitor Center contained exhibits from the Dunn Solar Telescope, the Apache Point Observatory, and the Lincoln National Forest.